 - Age of the newborn: Older infants may heal faster.

-- Overall health: Healthy babies often show quicker recovery.
+- Overall health: Healthy babies often recover more quickly.

-- Cord care practices: Proper hygiene can influence healing.
+- Cord care practices: Good hygiene can support faster healing.

 - Environmental factors: Temperature and humidity can play a role.

-- Genetic differences: Each baby’s body responds differently to healing.
+- Genetic differences: Each baby’s body responds to healing differently.

 Factors Affecting Recovery